 Individual teams will decide if they would like to participate in any additional tournaments, which are often located outside of Airdrie.

 The first round of AGSA hosted skills clinics will begin in October, the 2nd will begin in January (see here for more information).
-Indoor gym time will begin as early as February, for registered players, with outdoor time beginning in April, dependant on weather.
-The outdoor season will open the last week of April with weekday games and an opening weekend tournament.
+Indoor gym time will begin as early as end of February, for registered players, with outdoor time beginning in April, dependant on weather.
+The outdoor season will open the last week of April starting with weekday games and an opening weekend tournament style of games (all teams will play 2 games Saturday and 2 games Sunday of opening weekend).

 **Please note that indoor gym nights might not be on the same nights as league games – this schedule will come out once teams are formed.